openshift/openshift-restclient-java/DESIGN.md

 Design
 ======

 This document describes the high level design for the OpenShift Java Client (OSJC).
-It is intended to cover aspects of this client in support of the v3 architectual release of OpenShift which is based on Kubernetes and Docker.
+It is intended to cover aspects of this client in support of the v3 architectural release of OpenShift which is based on Kubernetes and Docker.
 Design considerations for previous releases of OpenShift are not discussed here.